Wassim Slaiby: Philanthropy

 In 2017, Slaiby and French Montana helped build the Suubi Hospital in Uganda in conjunction with Global Citizen and Mama Hope.
 In February 2018, he joined the advisory board of the international organization Global Citizen.
 In November 2018, he canceled his annual birthday party as a result of the deadly wildfires in California and urged his followers in an Instagram post to donate to the Los Angeles Fire Department and the California Community Foundation's Wildfire Relief Fund.

 In response to the 2020 Beirut explosion, Slaiby, alongside his wife Rima Fakih, started a campaign called #GlobalAidForLebanon, in collaboration with Global Citizen and the United Nations World Food Programme.
 The fundraiser has raised over 2 million dollars to provide assistance to those affected.

 Personal life

-On May 15, 2016, Slaiby married Lebanese model, philanthropist and Miss USA 2010 Rima Fakih in a ceremony at The Patriarchal Edifice in Bkerké, Lebanon.
+On May 15, 2016, Slaiby married Lebanese-American model, philanthropist and Miss USA 2010 Rima Fakih in a ceremony at The Patriarchal Edifice in Bkerké, Lebanon.
 The wedding was attended by numerous celebrities, including The Weeknd, French Montana, Haifa Wehbe, and Wael Kfoury and was presided over by Maronite Patriarch, Bechara Boutros al-Rahi.
-The couple have three children together; Rima, Joseph, and Amira.
+The couple have four children together; Rima, Joseph, Amira, and Jacob.
 They reside in Los Angeles, California.

 Slaiby is a Maronite Christian and, in 2017, was invited to visit the Pope who blessed his newborn daughter.